AI Employee for Trade Contractors: A Guide

 A high-level guide to the AI Employee for trade businesses, with practical implementation paths and links to every cluster topic.

-Why Foreman is a practical AI Employee for trade contractors
+Why an AI Employee is now practical for trade businesses

 Cutting the admin that slows growth